akopdev/smart-weather-station/README.md

 - `precision`: how many of the predicted positive cases were actually positive (higher is better)
 - `f1-score`: helps to evaluate recall and precision metrics at the same time (higher is better)

+## Quantizing

+Once the model is trained and evaluated, I need to compress it to allow inference on tiny devices.
+I exported model to keras format, and then used TFLite to convert it to FlatBuffer, applying 8-bit quantization to reduce the size.
+Final binary was converted to c-byte array to be used on esp32 microcontroller.

+For hex dump, I used `xxd` command, available on MacOS.
+For Linux you can install it with `sudo apt install xxd`.
+See the `Makefile` for more details on which options to use.

 ## Reminders to myself